 Link to Woodstock Soapstone Wood Stove Federal Tax Credit Certificate

-There is good news for those who purchased one of our high-efficiency wood stoves in 2015 as well as those considering the purchase of one of our high-efficienty wood stoves in 2016.
-On December 16, 2015 the Federal government reauthorized the biomass tax credit retroactively to January 1, 2015 and extended through December 31, 2016, for the purchase and installation of high efficiency biomass stoves.
+There is good news for those who purchased and installed one of our high-efficiency wood stoves in 2017.
+On February 9, 2018 the Federal government reauthorized the biomass tax credit retroactively to January 1, 2017, through December 31, 2017, for those who purchased and installed a high efficiency biomass stoves.
 As with the past tax credit all of our wood stoves qualify, giving you the opportunity to enjoy the warmth and beauty of our soapstone stoves as well as extra savings through the Federal tax credit.

 The amount of the tax credit is $300, with a "lifetime limit" of $500.
 There are some additional stipulations that laid out below.

 1. If a homeowner received a $150 tax credit for insulation in 2006, and a $75 credit for replacing a door in 2007 they have used $225 of the maximum $500 credit.
 If they purchased and installed a qualifying biomass stove in 2017, they could receive this year’s credit up to $275.

 $500 - $150 = $350, $350 - $75 = $275.

 2. If a homeowner purchased and installed a Woodstock Soapstone Fireview Woodstove in 2010 and received a tax credit of $695, they could not claim the tax credit on the purchase of another biomass stove in 2017 because they have exceeded the $500 maximum.